 - CRYPWALL | CryptoWall | a.k.a.
 "CryptoWall Virus"

 For me detail regarding each ransomware, its known fixes, and specific help for certain ransom wares, take a look at Trend Micro’s extremely in-depth article regarding each ransomware here.

 Vigilant advice to protect against ransomware.

-One last friendly reminder, we recommend to try to never pay the ransom if you can.
+One last friendly reminder, we recommend trying to never pay the ransom if you can.
 The best prevention comes in the form of constant backing up of your system, scanning your computer for viruses and malware regularly, and being fully aware of all attachments you open, downloads, and websites visited.
 By ensuring you only open emails, download attachments, and use a USB stick with trusted files and sources, then the first step is taken towards legitimate prevention.
 However, we cannot say with 100% guarantee that there is one single-way to never be a victim of ransomware attacks.
-If you do happen to become a victim, be sure to act quickly due to the typical 72 hour ransom deadline.
-The usual outcome in today’s ransomware world is the ransom increases with certain time intervals until the time limit is reached and your system or files are permenatly locked or encrypted.
+If you do happen to become a victim, be sure to act quickly due to the typical 72-hour ransom deadline.
+The usual outcome in today’s ransomware world is the ransom increases with certain time intervals until the time limit is reached and your system or files are permanently locked or encrypted.

 As always, ZenMate can provide a level of security from malicious adverts with our Web FireWall, or you can ensure that your privacy is protected online via our VPN Related Products.
 However, for ransomware specific threats and protection, please heed the above tips and stay vivant while surfing the Internet.
 Remember, knowledge is power, power is prevention, prevention is security.

 Zenmate VPN offers the best solution for preventing ransomware.
 Not only does Zenmate secure your online privacy, it also makes sure that your internet activity is always safe.
 To download, set-up and surf anonymously with ZenMate is super easy: